Ali bin Fetais Al-Marri

 Ali bin Mohsen bin Fetais Al-Marri (علي بن محسن بن فطيس المري; born February 8, 1965) is a Senior Qatari official and magistrate.

 He was the Attorney General of Qatar from 2002 to 2021.

 Internationally, Ali Bin Fetais Al-Marri is United Nations Office on Drugs and Crime Special Advocate on the Prevention of Corruption.

 He is the founder of the Rule of Law and Anti-Corruption Center (ROLACC), which was launched in Doha in 2012 and inaugurated by the former Secretary-General of United Nations Ban Ki-Moon.

 Biography

 Born on February 8, 1965, in Doha, Ali Bin Fetais Al-Marri originates from the Bedouin Al-Marri tribe.

 Education

 After completing his education in Qatar, Ali Bin Fetais Al-Marri earned a master's degree in Public Law at the University of Rennes, France, and PhD in International Law, Sorbonne University, France, 1997, on ‘Boundaries in the Arabic peninsula’.

 Ali Bin Fetais Al-Marri speaks Arabic, French and English.

 Family

-Ali Bin Fetais Al-Marri is married and father of two sons.
+Ali Bin Fetais Al-Marri is married and father of two daughters.